leonalu12/collaborative-blackout-poetry/README.md

 MONGO_URI=mongodb://mongo:27017/blackout-db
 ```

-> 🔒 This file is excluded from version control via `.gitignore`.
+> 🔒 This file is excluded from version control via `.gitignore` and `.dockerignore`.

 ---